 The Art of Debate

 Overall, The Art of Debate is a highly engaging and informative course that offers a comprehensive introduction to the theory and practice of effective debate.
 Whether you're looking to improve your public speaking skills, develop a greater appreciation for the art of rhetoric, or simply better understand how debates are won and lost, this course is a must-watch.
 With Jarrod Atchison as your guide, you'll be well on your way to becoming a more effective debater in no time.

-The Art of Debate is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on March 3, 2017.
+The Art of Debate is a series that ran for 1 seasons (24 episodes) between March 3, 2017 and on The Great Courses Signature Collection

+The Art of Debate